wolfv/wolfv.github.io/_posts/2020-01-16-designing-with-a-constraint-solver.md

 ---
 layout: post
-title: "Designing with a Constraint Solver"
+title: "Designing Fonts and Other Things with a Constraint Solver"
 author: "Wolf Vollprecht"
-summary: CAD programs have a constraint solver for sketches since forever, but they are generally missing from artistic software.
+summary: CAD programs have a constraint solver for sketches since forever, but they are generally missing from graphics software.
+image: /assets/images/2020/font_design_title_image.png
 categories: posts
 ---